IreAlMar/animal-front/README.md

 Coding style guide among a team.

 ESLint: Open-source JavaScript Linting Utility
+> In order to have the visual studio linter working, the open project from the project directory, not parent directory.

 1. `yarn add eslint --dev`
 1. Add rhe lint script in the `package.json` -> `"lint": "./node_modules/.bin/eslint ./src"`